 * NinjaPirateZombieRobot: ''[[http://www.imdb.com/title/tt0271807/ Super Mario RPG: Legend of the Seven Stars]]'' is the only title on [[http://www.imdb.com IMDB]] to have all four of those words as keywords.

-* NoExportForYou: it joined the ranks of ''VideoGame/FinalFantasyVI'' and ''VideoGame/ChronoTrigger'' during the SNES era in Europe. ''Twelve years later'', the European VirtualConsole set things right thanks to the Hanabi Festival.
+* NoExportForYou: it joined the ranks of ''VideoGame/FinalFantasyVI'' and ''VideoGame/ChronoTrigger'' during the SNES era in Europe.
+At least this one had more of an excuse due to Nintendo needing to rework the included lockout chip to be compatible with PAL televisions. ''Twelve years later'', the European VirtualConsole set things right thanks to the Hanabi Festival.

 * TetsuyaNomura: Designed the bosses.

 * ValuesDissonance: A mild example of it caused Bowser's victory pose to be changed.
 In Japan, his pose was a BicepPolishingGesture.
 That gesture isn't used in America, and it looks very similar to slap-the-crook-of-your-elbow, which means roughly the same thing as the [[FlippingTheBird middle finger]].
 Bowser's victory pose was thus changed into a double fist clench in non-Japan versions.

 * Creator/YokoShimomura: Composed most of the music.